shiv-am2608/shiv-am2608/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=shiv-am2608&color=4AB197&label=Profile+Views)
 #### A little about me...
-💻Working as a Software Development Engineer at Amazon. 🎓 B.Tech graduate in CSE from  [KIIT](https://kiit.ac.in/) University (Graduation Year 2022).I love to explore new technologies,generate new ideas and devise feasible solutions to real life problems.
+💻Working as a Software Development Engineer at Amazon.
+Developing event based microservices for Alexa Devices. 🎓 B.Tech graduate in CSE from  [KIIT](https://kiit.ac.in/) University (Graduation Year 2022).I love to explore new technologies,generate new ideas and devise feasible solutions to real life problems.

 ### Talking about Professional Stuff: